Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations

 \section{Abstract}

-We show how a complete mathematical description of a complicated physical phenomenon can be learned from observational data via a hybrid approach combining three simple and general ingredients: physical assumptions of smoothness, locality, and symmetry, a weak formulation of differential equations, and sparse regression.
-To illustrate this, we extract a system of governing equations describing flows of incompressible Newtonian fluids -- the Navier-Stokes equation, the continuity equation, and the boundary conditions -- from numerical data describing a highly turbulent channel flow in three dimensions.
-These relations have the familiar form of partial differential equations, which are easily interpretable and readily provide information about the relative importance of different physical effects as well as insight into the quality of the data, serving as a useful diagnostic tool.
-The approach described here is remarkably robust, yielding accurate results for very high noise levels, and should thus be well-suited to experimental data.
+We show how a complete mathematical model of a physical process can be learned directly from data via a hybrid approach combining three simple and general ingredients: physical assumptions of smoothness, locality, and symmetry, a weak formulation of differential equations, and sparse regression.
+To illustrate this, we extract a complete system of governing equations of fluid dynamics---the Navier-Stokes equation, the continuity equation, and the boundary conditions---as well as the pressure-Poisson and energy equations, from numerical data describing a highly turbulent channel flow in three dimensions.
+Whether they represent known or unknown physics, relations discovered using this approach take the familiar form of partial differential equations, which are easily interpretable and readily provide information about the relative importance of different physical effects.
+The proposed approach offers insight into the quality of the data, serving as a useful diagnostic tool.
+It is also remarkably robust, yielding accurate results for very high noise levels, and should thus be well-suited for analysis of experimental data.